Backbase/audit-export-job/README.md

 ## Problem statement
 Due to high audit data volumes in PROD, the audit-services is slowing down which also causes impact to the Message Queue (Azure Service Bus, AWS SQS, Kafka, ActiveMQ..)
-(EWB Retail : more than 800Gi audit data)
 ### Requirements

 **One time tasks**